September 5, 2012

 Badgers and the Bern Convention

-In February 2012, HSI/UK lodged a complaint to the Bern Convention, on three grounds:
+HSI/UK previously lodged a complaint to the Bern Convention in February 2012, on the following grounds:

 - The government cannot demonstrate that its policy will not seriously disturb badger populations;

 - The government has not given sufficient consideration to alternative methods of controlling TB in cattle, in particular the development and use of vaccines in both badgers and cattle, and the instigation and enforcement of policies to reduce disease transmission between cattle;

 - The reduction in cattle TB cases that the government predicts might result from its policy is nowhere near enough to justify the killing of up to 130,000 badgers, and the impacts on badger populations and the suffering of individual badgers that will ensue.

 Our complaint was first considered by the Convention at its Bureau meeting in April 2012.
 It was deferred to its September meeting for further discussion and the Bureau requested DEFRA to respond to the issues raised.
 It was rejected at that September meeting without the full Bern Standing Committee ever being given the opportunity to consider this important issue, although the Convention only ever explained its decision in respect of the first ground for complaint, and never addressed the other two.